yangzhou12/BenchX/README.md

 ### 0. Download Datasets

-- MIMIC-CXR: We downloaded the MIMIC-CXR-JPG dataset as the radiographs.
+- MIMIC-CXR: We downloaded the [MIMIC-CXR-JPG](https://physionet.org/content/mimic-cxr-jpg/2.0.0/) dataset as the radiographs.
 Paired medical reports can be downloaded in MIMIC-CXR.

-- CheXpert: We downloaded the CheXpert small dataset in Kaggle.
+- CheXpert: We downloaded the [CheXpert](https://stanfordmlgroup.github.io/competitions/chexpert/#:~:text=What%20is%20CheXpert%3F,labeled%20reference%20standard%20evaluation%20sets) small dataset from Kaggle.

-- RSNA Pneumonia: We used the stage 2 of RSNA dataset in Kaggle.
+- RSNA Pneumonia: We used the stage 2 of [RSNA Pneumonia](https://www.kaggle.com/c/rsna-pneumonia-detection-challenge) dataset in Kaggle.

-- SIIM: We downloaded the stage 1 of SIIM dataset in Kaggle.
+- SIIM: We downloaded the stage 1 of [SIIM](https://www.kaggle.com/c/siim-acr-pneumothorax-segmentation) dataset from Kaggle.

+- NIH Chest X-rays: We downloaded Version 3 of the [NIH Chest X-rays dataset](https://www.kaggle.com/datasets/nih-chest-xrays/data) from Kaggle.
+All images from `img_0XX' folders are moved to a combined folder `all_images`.

+- SLAKE: We downloaded the [SLAKE](https://www.med-vqa.com/slake/) dataset through the official download link in the paper.

 Change dataset paths in `constants.py` accordingly.